npge/npge/API.md

 > If you do not see results of expressions in Lua
 > terminal, use function `print`.

-There are several classes used to represent state of nucleotide pangenome (or, more general, blockset):
+There are several data classes used to represent state of nucleotide pangenome (or, more general, blockset):

  - `Sequence` stores string representing genome sequence